voschezang/coding-handbook/labour/organized-labour.md

 # Organizing Labour

-This document explores the organization of labour.
-It considers rigourous processes for learning and managing work.
+The organization of labour involves planning, orchestration and execution.
+This document is a complement to [alignment](../collaboration/alignment.md).

 Consider the following structures.
-They are ordered by importance, from actual contribution to management.
+They are ordered by importance, from actual contribution to management of contributions.

 1. **Projects**.
 Organize increments of work.
 Work empirically & validate results.
 2. **Quality standards**.
 Organize quality of work.